vinterskogen/laravel-uploaded-image/README.md

 manipulations over the image content and then place the result to file storage in a few lines of code.

-Under the hood this package uses [Intervention Image](http://image.intervention.io/) - a PHP image handling and manipulation library.
+Under the hood this package is using [Intervention Image](http://image.intervention.io/) - a PHP image handling and manipulation library.

 ## Installation